 Skip to content

-The Bundap marram durn-durn project, which was initiated by members of Melbourne's Wurundjeri community, aimed to support Aboriginal people in Melbourne who have a chronic disease and are also experiencing anxiety or depression.
+The Bundap marram durn-durn project, (‘Good’ ‘Mind’ ‘Body’ in Woiwurrung language) was initiated by members of Melbourne's Wurundjeri community, and aimed to support Aboriginal people in Melbourne who have a chronic disease and are also experiencing anxiety or depression.

 The project was conducted in two phases.
 The first phase involved the collection of information about the experiences and health needs of Aboriginal people in Melbourne who have a chronic disease and are experiencing anxiety or depression.
 Information was also collected about the training needs of Aboriginal health workers who work with this group of clients.